 Worried that your twins are getting lumped in together too much?
-Encourage twin individuality to develop their unique personalities and interests.
+Encourage individuality in twins to develop their unique personalities and interests.

 Before my twins were born, I swore I wouldn’t dress them the same.
 “I want them to have their own personalities and not get clumped in as twins all the time.
 They’ll look too alike and others will forget they’re individual people.”